cartesi/rollups-node/README.md

 # Cartesi Node Reference Implementation

-The [Cartesi Node](https://docs.cartesi.io/cartesi-rollups/main-concepts/#cartesi-nodes) is the part of the [Cartesi Rollups Framework](https://docs.cartesi.io/cartesi-rollups/overview/) responsible for handling the communication between the on-chain smart contracts and the [Cartesi Machine](https://docs.cartesi.io/machine/intro/).
+The [Cartesi Node](https://docs.cartesi.io/cartesi-rollups/main-concepts/#cartesi-nodes) is the part of the [Cartesi Rollups Framework](https://docs.cartesi.io/cartesi-rollups/overview/) that is responsible for handling the communication between the on-chain smart contracts and the [Cartesi Machine](https://docs.cartesi.io/machine/intro/).

 The Cartesi Rollups machine and smart contracts live in fundamentally different environments.
 This creates the need for the node that manages and controls the communication between the blockchain and the machine.